 With your current lifestyle, would you actually outlive your money?

 Mike: No, I'll leave my wife a wealthy woman.
 She'll probably remarry and some other guy will be rich.

 (We both laughed)

-I look around at some of my peers, and I wonder how my friends are going to live with any dignity as they get too old to work.
-It’s something that I worry about for my friends.
+I look around at some of my peers, and I wonder how my friends and family are going to live with any dignity as they get too old to work.
+It's something that I worry about for my friends.
 Truth be told, money gives you freedom.
 Freedom to choose, do what you want to do, live with dignity at the end of your life.
 It gives you more options.